MicrosoftDocs/dynamics365smb-docs/financials/finance-how-to-set-up-cost-types.md

 ---
 # How to: Set Up Cost Types
-Chart of cost types are similar to the chart of accounts in the general ledger.
+The chart of cost types is similar to the chart of accounts in the general ledger.
 You can set up the chart of cost types in the following ways:

 -   Structure the chart of cost types similar to the income statement accounts in the general ledger chart of accounts.
 Then, you can transfer the general ledger chart of accounts to the chart of cost types.
 You can make any necessary adjustments after the transfer.
 -   Create new chart of cost types or add new cost types to existing chart of cost types.
 You must create each new cost type individually.